We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

-You might find a diamond that has all the right qualities, but then you notice something’s not quite right.
+You might find a diamond that has all the right qualities, but then you notice something’s not right.

 When I was shopping for an engagement ring for my wife, this inclusion was the type that jumped out first with so many diamonds I viewed in person and online.